sheriffderek/generic-koa-server/README.md

   * .. authors works... : /
   * I put in some quick little try catch blocks / but these should be abstracted away

+### Step 4
+  * Create custom errors
+  * Create findOrFail request to use instead of findByPk
+  * use error there / simplify